Mandala 7

 The rivers mentioned in the 7th Mandala are the Sarasvati, Asikni, Parusni and possibly the Yamuna (in 7.18.19 the name of a helper of Indra, maybe also the name of a woman or goddess).
 Hymns 95 and 96 are entirely dedicated to Sarasvati.

 The verse 7.59.12, probably a late addition, gained importance as Mahāmrityunjaya Mantra or Tryambakam mantra.

 The battle of ten kings

-The Battle of the Ten Kings (dāśarājñá) is a battle alluded to in the Rigveda (Book 7, hymns 18, 33 and 83.4-8), the ancient Indian sacred collection of Vedic Sanskrit hymns.
-The battle took place during the middle or main Rigvedic period, near the Ravi River in Punjab.
-It was a battle between the Puru Vedic Aryan tribal kingdoms of the Bharatas, allied with other tribes of the north west India, guided by the royal sage Vishvamitra, and the Trtsu (Puru) king Sudas, who defeats the Bharatas.
+The Battle of the Ten Kings (dāśarājñá) is a battle alluded to in the Rigveda (Book 7, hymns 18, 33 and 83.4-8), the ancient Indian sacred collection of Sanskrit hymns.
+The battle took place during the middle or main Vedic period, near the Ravi river in Punjab.
+It was a battle between the Puru kingdom, allied with other tribes of the northwestern India, guided by the royal sage Vishvamitra, and the Bharata king Sudas, who defeated the Purus.